 These include several cycling and outdoor stores, an indoor year-round farmer’s market (Central Oregon Locavore), and not one but two kombucha brewers (Caboost Kombucha and the Humm Kombucha Taproom.)

 Apart from Midtown’s busy commercial district, there’s another landmark you’re not likely to miss: the iconic Pilot Butte, one of the only volcanoes you’ll find in city limits in the Continental United States.

 Wait, a volcano?!
 Relax: it blew its lid long ago and is now extinct.
 Hiking trails wind up to the caldera, and the views can’t be beat.
 It’s also the launch site for Bend’s annual Fourth of July fireworks extravaganza.

 The Orchard District is our pick for Bend’s number two neighborhood because its future is bright.
 We advise prospective Bend homeowners to get in before Midtown home prices go the way of Old Town, Southern Crossing, or our pick for Number One…

-If you’ve spent any amount of time in Bend before, then our number one pick probably won’t come as much of a surprise.
+If you’ve spent any amount of time in Bend before, then our number one pick for the best place to live in Bend probably won’t come as much of a surprise.
 River West is the beating heart of all that makes Bend what it is.

 Whatever is bringing you to Bend, you’ll probably find it right here.
 Unless what you’re looking for is affordable housing: River West is pricey, especially the coveted real estate along the Deschutes River.
 Even one or two-bedroom Additional Dwelling Units (ADUs) here often rent for close to the price of the main properties they sit upon.